Summer bouquet. Beautiful multi colored fresh flower arrangement. Birthday bouquet made of summer flowers photographed outdoors.

 Seasonal Highlights: Daffodils, tulips, tree peonies, viburnums, lilacs, hellebores, and heirloom peonies.

-Tantivy Lavender Farm – Fairfield, VA
+Tantivy Lavender Farm

 Drive Time from Charlottesville: ~1 hour

-Seasonal Highlights: Lavender harvesting experiences in the summer months.
+Seasonal Highlights: Lavender in the summer months

-Burnside Farms – Nokesville, VA
+Burnside Farms

 Drive Time from Charlottesville: ~1 hour 45 minutes

-Seasonal Highlights: During the Festival of Spring, there are so many tulips growing in the field that it’s been nicknamed Holland in Virginia!
+During the Festival of Spring, there are so many tulips growing in the field that it’s been nicknamed Holland in Virginia!
+The best weeks for blooms vary seasonally, so check the farm’s social media pages for updates.
+In addition to flower picking, visitors can enjoy summer concerts, hayrides, and a playground for kids.

-Virginia’s Bloom Trail: Pick-Your-Own Flower Farms
+Pick-Your-Own Flower Farms Around Virginia

-Hitting the road?
-We’ve got you covered!
-Explore more of Virginia’s flower farms with this regional roundup.
 From mountain views to coastal fields, you’ll find farms that offer U-pick experiences, farm stands, and seasonal events no matter where you go.
-There are fields of tulips and daffodils in Spring while summer lavender and dahlias give way to the bright gold sunflowers of fall.
+You’ll find fields of tulips and daffodils in spring, while summer lavender and dahlias give way to the bright gold sunflowers of fall.

 Northern Virginia Flower Farms